qtiuto/lua-for-android/README.md

       Usage: `newArray(ComponentType,length,initial args...) `

-      The length of initial args must be less than or equal to the length
+      The length of initial args must be less than or equal to the length.
+      If the length==-1 then the length = the length of initial args

       Alternative: `new(ArrayType,length,initial args...)`
       ,but the previous one is more efficient.